 - Changes in behavior at work, in school, around friends and family, and in other settings

 - Distraction and declining productivity at work

 - Withdrawal from athletic, extracurricular, and social activities

 - Unhealthy or abnormal attitudes about sex, including promiscuity and difficulty forming or maintaining sexual relationships with partners

 - Suicidal thoughts and suicide attempts

-What Damages May A Victim Seek?
+What Damages May A Victim Seek in Chicago?